Blood Type and Crossmatch

 donor blood.
 The tests are done before a blood transfusion.

-order to select a donor blood that's compatible before doing the crossmatch.
+a donor blood that's compatible before doing the crossmatch.

 An intermediate step between blood typing and crossmatching is called a recipient